Herring-UGAECSE-2920/Class-Instructions/README.md

 In addition to recreating the functionality of the original XY Plotter (X, Y, Z axis control) you will also be implementing three "Operating Modes" and an interactive menu system on the LCD display to select them as well as other operations such as calibration, homing, etc. These "Operating Modes" include an Equation Drawer, an Etch-A-Sketch mode, and a G-Code mode, parameter for which exist below.

+### Etch-A-Sketch

+For the Etch-A-Sketch mode, your goal is fairly simple: recreate the functionality of the popular kids toy!
+You'll use the two digital encoders provided to control the X and Y axis to create a "manual" drawing mode.

+- When spinning the encoder knobs clockwise, the X-axis should move "right" relative to its home position and the Y-axis should move "up" relative to its home position.
+Conversely, when spinning the encoder knobs counter-clockwise, the X-axis should move "left" relative to its home, and the Y-axis should move "down" relative to its home.

+- The mode should include the ability to adjust any necessary parameters such as motor step size, speed, etc. The LCD display has 5 GPIO buttons that can be used for this purpose.

+- The mode should also include the ability to toggle the Z-axis (the pen holder) in an "up" and "down" position.The digital encoders come with extra GPIO output for a "short" and "long" press that could be used here.

+- For your safety as well as the safety of the equipment, you should make sure the motors stop when encountering the X and Y endstop switches and when it has reached the opposite end of its gantry.
+In essence, make sure the motors do not attempt to go where they can't.

 ### Equation Drawer

 For the Equation Plotter mode, you will design an algorithm to plot several given functions.
 This functions will be provided ahead of time and can be ‘hard-coded’ into a Python script to be run.

 A letter sized sheet of paper (8.5” x 11”) will be placed on the dotted lines on the plotter platform.
 The origin will be roughly the center of the sheet of paper.
 The axes will extend 8 cm in each direction, both positive and negative.
-Simple ‘graph’ paper with this scale is available for download and printing here [here](./resources/equation_plotter_graph_paper.pdf).
+Simple ‘graph’ paper with this scale is available for download and printing [here](./resources/equation_plotter_graph_paper.pdf).

 You will be expected to graph the following functions: